Quick Answer

 Structural bolts

 For steel-to-steel structural connections, use Grade 8.8 or 10.9 high-tensile bolts with matching nuts and washers.
 These are specified by the structural engineer and torqued to precise values.
 Do not substitute lower-grade bolts.
+On any project where structural steelwork is involved, you should also be aware of your responsibilities under CDM regulations, which cover design, specification, and safe installation of load-bearing connections.
+Fire-rated fixings have their own requirements too; our fire safety compliance guide covers what you need to know.

 Chemical anchors vs mechanical fixings